Follow-Up Care - What to Expect After Treatment

 Your recommended schedule for return appointments will depend on your individual circumstances.
 Factors include the type of cancer you were diagnosed with, its stage and the treatments you received.
 A typical schedule for follow-up care may include:

-- Initial postoperative visit with your cancer surgeon 1 week to 10 days after surgery
+- Initial follow-up visit with your cancer doctor 1 week to 10 days after your last treatment

 - Follow-up appointments with the medical oncology care team at certain intervals:

 - 6 months

 - 1 year

 During follow-up visits, your care team performs a checkup and discusses a variety of health issues with you.
 You will have time to ask questions and share any concerns.
 Among the issues and steps we cover are:

 - Checking for any recurrence (cancer that has returned), metastasis (cancer that has spread to other parts of the body), or new cancer

 - Discussing lifestyle choices that can reduce the risk of recurrence and metastasis

 - Managing any side effects resulting from cancer treatment